Skip to main content

 Twilio webhook returns 404

 The Cloudflare Tunnel ingress rule for /api/whatsapp/webhook/* is missing or misconfigured.
-Add it in the Cloudflare dashboard pointing to the frontend or backend service.
+Add it in the Cloudflare dashboard pointing to the backend service (http://backend:8000).

 HMAC signature validation fails